Ploy (board game): Game mechanics

 The game has two player, 4 player, and 4 player partnership variations.

 Green plays first, then play alternates according to variation.

 Players may move their pieces along straight lines, from vertex to vertex.

 If a vertex is occupied by a piece of another color, the player may capture it.

 This game uses displacement capture.
 When a capture is made, the captured piece is removed from the board and the vacated square is occupied by the captor, halting the captor's movement.

 Ways to play

 Ploy can be played online via the Vassal Engine.
-Also you can play against three different computer AI's, Jean-Louis Cazaux's for Zillions of Games, M. Winther's for Zillions, or Thomas Tensi's Ploy program.
+Also you can play against three different computer AI's, Jean-Louis Cazaux's for Zillions of Games, Mats Winther's for Zillions, or Thomas Tensi's Ploy program.